serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ## Core Data in background

-Saving just one or two items in Core Data is trivial, but when we need to store thousands of elements, the app can get stuck while all this items are added.
+Saving just one or two items in Core Data is trivial, but when we need to store thousands of elements, the app can get stuck while all these items are added.

 ### Why must run in background?